HuberSleepLab/HuberSleepLab.github.io/Filtering.md

 <figcaption>A filter for signal processing is not that different from a coffee filter: it removes the unwanted parts (coffee grounds or *artifacts*) and lets the wanted parts pass (water with coffee flavour or *brain signal*).</figcaption>

+## Another way to think about filters
+Every signal can be thought of as built up from a large number of sine and cosine waves with different frequencies.
+A filter now attenuates the signal for each of its frequencies differently.
+Ideally, the passband frequencies (the frequencies of interest) of the signal will be passed unchanged from input to output.
+The stopband frequencies (noise), however, should be attenuated at the output of the filter.

 ## Filter applications
 For example, a direct current (DC) component or slow fluctuation may be removed with a **high-pass filter** (a high-pass filter leaves high frequencies in the signal, they "pass" the filter), unwanted high-frequency components may be removed by smoothing the data with a **low-pass filter** (low frequencies are left in the signal, they "pass" the filter), and power line components may be attenuated by a **notch filter** at 50 or 60 Hz (only a specified frequency range is filtered out).
 A filter that removes low and high frequencies at the same time is called a **band-pass filter** (a specified frequency band, such as 10-20 Hz "passes" the filter).